 Facial pain, migraines, unexplainable headaches, trauma to the face, neck and head--all of these can leave you feeling like you are not in control of your own body or your life.
-Many people who experience these same issues often find that their pain is debilitating, interrupting everything they do everyday.
+Many people who experience these same issues often find that their pain is debilitating, interrupting their daily plans.
 No amount of rest, prescription medication or over-the-counter medication seems to work.
-If you are missing most of your life because of chronic facial, head and/or neck pain, it may be time to try an intranasal sphenopalatine ganglion block.
-This is a mouthful, to be sure, but the following information will help you understand this treatment, what it is, how it is administered and how it works.
+If you are missing out on your life because of chronic facial, head and/or neck pain, it may be time to try an intranasal sphenopalatine ganglion block, or SPG Block.
+The following information will help you understand this treatment, what it is, how it is administered and how it works.

 In as little as a few minutes, our headache treatment provides most patients with immediate relief of headache pain with a simple, gentle, comfortable in-office procedure.
 The revolutionary procedure delivers anesthetic through the nasal cavity, effectively delivering an SPG block for migraine pain without the use of needles, cotton swabs, or harsh meds.

 To first understand what the treatment is, you should get a clear definition of it first.
 Here it is, broken down in simple, non-doctor jargon.